 A Laboratory Worker new to a laboratory must be given an overview of the hazards and activities associated with the laboratory along with pertinent safety and emergency response information and procedures.
-All training must be documented and kept in the Lab Safety Manual.
+The New Laboratory Worker Safety Checklist or an equivalent tool must be used for documentation.